moj3ve/DylanElmbark.github.io/README.md

-# Repository for Jailbroken iOS Devices supports Cydia/Sileo/Zebra/Installer and has arm64e support
+# Repository for Jailbroken iOS Devices supports all the package managers.
-APT Repository for distribution of iPhoneOS software.
+APT Repository for distribution of iPhoneOS software for Cydia/Sileo/Installer/Zebra arm64 & arm64e compatible